Bryan Reynolds Player Props: Pirates vs. Diamondbacks

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .452, fueled by 32 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.453) thanks to 33 extra-base hits.

-- He has homered in 10.8% of his games this year, and 2.8% of his trips to the dish.
+- In 10.7% of his games this season, he has hit a home run, and 2.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.